FLOWR.root: A flow matching based foundation model for joint multi-purpose structure-aware 3D ligand generation and affinity prediction: Methods

+We position \textsc{Flowr.root} as a foundation model in the sense formalized by Bommasani et~al.~\cite{bommasani2021foundation}, who define a foundation model as a model that is trained on broad data at scale meant to be adapted (for example, LoRA-fine-tuned) to a range of downstream tasks.
+Critically, foundation models are described as unfinished, intermediary assets requiring adaptation~\cite{bommasani2021foundation, devlin2019bert, radford2018improving}.
+In this work, the foundation model property of \textsc{Flowr.root} refers specifically to its broad multi-stage pre-training on diverse chemical and structural data at scale, combined with its adaptability to specific downstream drug discovery tasks via parameter-efficient fine-tuning (LoRA;~\cite{hu2022lora}).
+We note that zero-shot generalization especially across arbitrary bioactivity landscapes is not implied; rather, we expect the model to provide transferable representations that enable rapid, data-efficient domain adaptation.

 \paragraph{Stage 1: Large-scale pre-training.} This stage builds a general-purpose generative prior across chemical and structural distributions, with a broad bioactivity landscape, albeit with varying quality and predictive relevance.
 The model is trained on a mixture of: \begin{itemize} \item \textbf{Small molecules in vacuum} ($\sim$1.5B datapoints from ZINC3D, PubChem3D, Enamine, OMol25) to ensure broad chemical coverage. \item \textbf{Protein–ligand complexes with and without affinity labels} ($\sim$2.5M datapoints from Plinder, BindingMoad, BindingNet, SAIR, KIBA-3D, Kinodata-3D, OMol25), which capture protein-ligand structural diversity, in parts annotated with affinity data.
 This dataset is split into lower- and higher-fidelity categories.
-We classify complexes with computational origin (i.e., BindingNet, SAIR, KIBA-3D, Kinodata-3D) as lower-fidelity and those stemming from co-crystal data (i.e., Plinder, BindingMoad) as higher-fidelity, with the exception of the high-confidence subset of BindingNet, which is treated as higher-fidelity. \end{itemize}
+We classify complexes with computational origin (that is, BindingNet, SAIR, KIBA-3D, Kinodata-3D) as lower-fidelity and those stemming from co-crystal data (that is, Plinder, BindingMoad) as higher-fidelity, with the exception of the high-confidence subset of BindingNet, which is treated as higher-fidelity. \end{itemize}

-\paragraph{Stage 2: High-fidelity fine-tuning.} Pre-trained weights are adapted to thoroughly curated, drug-like, high-quality affinity datasets.
-In this work, we use SPINDR and HiQBind ($\sim$30k complexes) as datasets for multi-target fine-tuning.
-However, the main goal of this stage is to fine-tune \textsc{Flowr.root} on high-quality in-house data, which teaches the model the fine details of protein-ligand interactions and binding affinity.
+\paragraph{Stage 2: High-fidelity finetuning.} Pre-trained weights are adapted to thoroughly curated, drug-like, high-quality affinity datasets.
+In this work, we use \textsc{Spindr} and \textsc{HiQBind} ($\sim$30k complexes) as datasets for multi-target finetuning.
+However, this stage can be used to finetune \textsc{Flowr.root} on diverse, high-quality in-house data, if available, which teaches the model the fine details of protein-ligand interactions and binding affinity.